ossf/Memory-Safety/docs/memory-safety-continuum.md

 - Using [BinSkim](https://github.com/microsoft/binskim) to analyze binaries
 - Using [DevSkim](https://github.com/microsoft/devskim) IDE extensions/language analyzers

-### Using a non-memory safe by default language with developer best practices, but no automated tooling
+#### Using a non-memory safe by default language with developer best practices, but no automated tooling

-Examples:

 - [Using attributes such as `cleanup` and classes when writing C](https://lwn.net/Articles/934679/) (and depending on developers to manually check this)
 - Following the [C++ Core Guidelines](https://github.com/isocpp/CppCoreGuidelines) when writing C++